FzliangFrank/networkUtils/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-Pre-written shiny module for editing and interact with small amount of graph data.
+Bundle of shiny modules for editing and interact with small amount of graph data.

-This package is intended for technical people who have already familiar with basic workflow `shiny` and `shiny module`.
+This package is intended for R developers who have already familiar with basic workflow `shiny` and `shiny module`.
 If you are not already familiar with *shiny module* , have a skim at Hadley Wickham’s [*Mastering Shiny*](https://mastering-shiny.org/scaling-modules.html).

-There are three main pairs pre-written shiny module in this R package that will help you build interactive graph-based shiny application quickly.
+There are three pairs pre-written shiny module in this R package that will help you build interactive graph-based shiny application quickly.
 They are:

 - `mod_visNetModification_<ui/server>` for visualize, main graph and editing.